SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-2/Chapter-2-ApplicationLayer.md

       - When storage full deletes data that is not as frequently requested
 - **CDN Working**
   - When a host requests a vid
-    - CDN needs to intercept the req (Take advantage of DNS and redirect req) and determine which CDN server cluster to redirect req to
+    - CDN needs to intercept the req (Take advantage of DNS and redirect req; DNS redirect) and determine which CDN server cluster to redirect req to

     ![DNS Working](images/DNSWorking.png)